Universal Koszul Duality for Kac-Moody Groups: Categories of -motives

 Fix a base scheme $\point=\Spec(k)$ for an algebraically closed field $k$ of characteristic zero.
-A stack $\Xx/k$ is \emph{\nice} if it can be represented as a quotient stack $X/G$ where \begin{enumerate} \item $G/k$ is a linearly reductive group, \item $X/k$ is $G$-quasi-projective scheme, that is, admits an embedding in a projectivized representation of $G$, and of finite type. \end{enumerate} This definition includes quotients $X/G$ for linear algebraic group $G\subset \op{GL}_n$ which are not linearly reductive, since $X/G\cong X\times^G\op{GL}_n/\op{GL}_n$ and $\op{GL}_n/k$ is linearly reductive.
+A stack $\Xx/k$ is \emph{\nice} if it can be represented as a quotient stack $X/G$ where \begin{enumerate} \item $G/k$ is a linearly reductive group, \item $X/k$ is a $G$-quasi-projective scheme, that is, it admits an embedding in a projectivised representation of $G$, and is of finite type. \end{enumerate} This definition includes quotients $X/G$ for linear algebraic groups $G\subset \op{GL}_n$ which are not linearly reductive, since $X/G\cong X\times^G\op{GL}_n/\op{GL}_n$ and $\op{GL}_n$ is linearly reductive.

 We denote by $\Bc G=\point\!/G$ the classifying stack of a group $G.$